prosimcorp/monitoring-stack/README.md

 Then, in your browser, you can access the dashboard just accessing [http://localhost:8080](http://localhost:8080)

 #### The credentials for Grafana
-These credentials are given to the cluster by **External Secrets** from **Vault**, and it can be found on `infrastructure` section inside **Vault**.

-Of course, to access Grafana, as operator you will need them.
-Just look for it inside Vault or look for a secret called `admin-credentials` inside the `grafana` namespace using kubectl as follows
+Just look for a secret called `admin-credentials` inside the `grafana` namespace using kubectl as follows.
+You created it on a previous step.

 ```console
 kubectl get secret admin-credentials -n grafana --template={{.data.username}} | base64 -d